-Attorneys Dedicated to Winning Compensation for Clients with Traumatic Brain Injuries in Palm Beach County, Broward County, and Throughout South Florida
+Serious Brain Injury Attorneys in Lake Worth, FL Dedicated to Winning Compensation for Clients with Traumatic Brain Injuries in Palm Beach County, Broward County, and Throughout South Florida

 When you are coping with an injury as severe as a traumatic brain injury, you need the best possible legal representation on your side to fight for your right to full and fair compensation.
-Our West Palm Beach traumatic brain injury attorneys at Gonzalez & Cartwright, P.A. have been recognized by numerous national forums for our legal achievements, including Super Lawyers, the Million Dollar Advocates Forum, and Top Latino Lawyers.
-Additionally, our clients have learned that we are lawyers who they can trust because of our grassroots community involvement and our authentic support for Hispanic issues in the local community.
+Our Florida traumatic brain injury lawyers at Gonzalez & Cartwright, P.A. have been recognized by numerous national forums for our legal achievements, including Super Lawyers, the Million Dollar Advocates Forum, and Top Latino Lawyers.
+Additionally, our clients have learned that we are lawyers who they can trust because of our grassroots community involvement and our authentic support for important issues in the local community.

 We know that the consequences of a traumatic brain injury can be severe and long-lasting, which is one reason we always advise our clients not to accept an early settlement offer without first consulting with an experienced traumatic brain injury attorney.
 We offer a free initial consultation to all of our clients so that we can help them evaluate their options and so that we can offer our honest opinion as to how to proceed.